 Downtown has a wide range of bars, many trying out new and innovative things while a few are well-known for sticking to their original atmosphere, like Atomic Liquors.
 The one constant at these bars is an emphasis on great drinks, no matter if the décor is old school, or something new.

 Whatever you're looking for, check out our list for the top ten bars in Las Vegas for great drinks served in a setting you won't forget.

 The Bourbon Room

 The Bourbon Room inside The Venetian truly offers guests a blast from the past.
 Inspired by the legendary Sunset Strip club in the hit Broadway musical "Rock of Ages," The Bourbon Room lets guests enjoy the finest collection of bourbon and spirits in Las Vegas--including three single-barrel signature bourbons made exclusively for the bar--as they're entertained by music video flashbacks of nostalgic rock music from the '80s.
-VJs get the party started nightly at 8 p.m., spinning classic rock hits and music videos, while leather and lace-clad cocktail servers perform high-energy dance routines to such iconic songs as "I Love Rock 'n' Roll" and "Nothin' But a Good Time."
+VJs get the party started nightly at 8 p.m., spinning classic rock hits and music videos, and leather and lace-clad cocktail servers perform dance routines to such iconic songs as "I Love Rock 'n' Roll" and "Nothin' But a Good Time."
 During the day, guests can sip on classic bourbon cocktails or even a Bartles & Jaymes flavored wine cooler while watching sports or playing slots at the bar. ((702) 414-1000)

 Frankie's Tiki Room